theprimarybrain/theprimarybrain.github.io/_posts/2021-01-08-Toddler-School-Dinosaur-Activities.md

 tags: [toddler, dinosaur, toddler school]
 image:
   feature: Toddler-Dino-Feature.jpg
-  teaser: dino-toddler-unit-teaser-image.jpg
+  teaser: Toddler-Dino-teaser.jpg
   credit: Laurin Brainard
   creditlink: ""
 ---
-RAWR!
 Are your little ones as obsessed with dinosaurs as mine are?
 Dinosaurs are a childhood favorite and a great way to capture your little one’s attention and curiosity.
 I put together this engaging [Dinosaur Themed Toddler Unit](http://bit.ly/DinoToddler) that is sure to capture your child’s interest!
 I hope you will join us as we learn about dinosaurs!

 ## Lesson Components
 This unit is made up of 5 lessons that will work on each include the following activities: